top of page

 Elsecar Reservoir and Canal Walk

 This scenic trail combines woodland paths, canal views, and heritage landmarks.
-The walk takes you past the Elsecar Heritage Railway and the reservoir, offering a mix of industrial history and tranquil landscapes.
+The walk takes you past the Elsecar Heritage Railway and the reservoir, offering a delightful mix of industrial history and tranquil landscapes.
+Explore the Elsecar Reservoir and Canal Walk.

 Elsecar, Hoyland and Wentworth Circular

 For those seeking a longer adventure, the Elsecar Circular Walk stretches nearly 10 km through farmland, woods, and open parkland.
-Starting at the Heritage Centre, it connects Elsecar with Hoyland and Wentworth, offering panoramic views across South Yorkshire.
+Starting at the Heritage Centre, it connects Elsecar with Hoyland and Wentworth, providing panoramic views across South Yorkshire.
+View the Elsecar Circular Walk on AllTrails.

 Elsecar Today